 Regan A. R. Gurung is a social psychologist by training with research encompassing social, health, and pedagogical psychology.
 Over 100 of his articles have been published in peer-reviewed journals and he has co-authored/co-edited 15 books.
-He is currently working on Field Guide to Research Methods: Creating Savvy Consumers of Science, and Studying Like a Champion: Applying Cognitive Science to Everyday Life (with John Dunlosky).
+He is currently working on A Complete Guide to a Teaching Focused Career (with Pam Ansburg and Mark Basham), and Studying Like a Champion: Applying Cognitive Science to Everyday Life (with John Dunlosky).
 He was a founding co-editor of APA's journal Scholarship of Teaching and Learning in Psychology.
 He co-chairs the APA General Psychology Initiative and is current past president of Psi Chi, the International Honor Society in Psychology.

 Dr. Gurung taught at the University of Wisconsin-Green Bay for twenty years before moving to Corvallis in 2019.

 Charles L. Brewer Award for Distinguished Career in Teaching Psychology, American Psychological Foundation

 Wisconsin Professor of the Year, Council for the Advancement and Support of Education (CASE)

 Distinguished Achievement Award, Carleton College Alumni Association (2016)

 Fellow, Association for Psychological Science

 Fellow, Midwestern Psychological Association

 Selected and Recent Publications (See CV for full listing)